LucaLombard/LucaLombard/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I'm a Computer Science and Artificial Intelligence student, who enjoys exploring how technology can be applied to real-world problems, particularly where it connects with data, business, and decision-making.
+💻 &nbsp; I'm a Computer Science and Artificial Intelligence student, who enjoys exploring how technology can be applied to real-world problems, particularly where it connects with data, business, and decision-making.
+💡 &nbsp; I'm currently targetting roles in Technology Consultancy and Data Analytics

 ---